franmontiel/FullScreenDialog/README.md

 ### The content
 The content of the dialog must be a `Fragment` that implements the `FullScreenDialogContent` interface.

+The content will be wrapped by the FullScreenDialogFragment.
+This allows to use as a dialog any Fragment without the need of making it inherit from DialogFragment.

 Through the `FullScreenDialogContent` interface the content Fragment is able to receive events and control the dialog.

 ### Styling the dialog
+It is possible to show the dialog in a default dialog window calling `setFullScreen(false)` on the `Builder`.

-It is possible to style the dialog Toolbar creating a style called `FullScreenDialogToolbar`
+To style the dialog Toolbar a style called `FullScreenDialogToolbar` must be created.
 ```xml
 <style name="FullScreenDialogToolbar">
     <item name="android:background">@color/colorPrimaryDark</item>